bolt/docs/docs/templates/templates-routes.md

 ### Single record override

 This example overrides a single record to a specific URL.
-Useful if you only want to exempt a few pages and not a complete contenttype.
+Useful if you only want to exempt a few pages and not a complete ContentType.
 Don't forget to add the `recordslug: page/about` line.
 This route should be high in the route list for it to work correctly.